-I’d assumed there was only one black-and-white/for-and-against conundrum about kill fees.
-In other words, I thought I’d find some generous freelancers who allow clients to ‘strike’ (cancel) a job with a kill fee and some hard-asses, like me, who expect them to pay in full, regardless.
+I’d assumed there was only one black-and-white/for-and-against conundrum about kill fees – otherwise known as ‘strike’ or ‘cancellation’ fees.
+In other words, I thought I’d find some generous freelancers who allow clients to strike a job with a kill fee and some hard-asses, like me, who expect them to pay in full.

 I didn’t anticipate 16 different degrees of acceptance/rejection, including three pieces of input – from colleagues I respect and admire – that laud the dreaded kill fee: